-- Skewer comes out clean but cake is still wet - There are a few reasons this can happen but the most common culprit is underbaking.
+- The skewer comes out clean but the cake is still wet - There are a few reasons this can happen but the most common culprit is underbaking.
 Here are some other reasons:

-- Oven was too hot so the outside cooked faster leaving the middle still underdone.
+- The oven was too hot so the outside cooked faster leaving the middle still underdone.

 - The cake was not baked long enough - follow the time given in the recipe as a guide because every oven is different.
 The true test is the toothpick test explained above.

 - And, yes, you can still put the cake back in the oven to continue baking.

 - My cake is too dry - The two common reasons for dry cakes are

 - Too many dry ingredients - measure properly.

 - Overmixing the cake - activates the gluten in the dough so the flour absorbs more moisture.